3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 Playbook run took 0 days, 0 hours, 23 minutes, 19 seconds
 ```

-This is not significant but we fain another 13% and now build time is
+This is not significant but we gain another 13% and now build time is
 reasonable.
-Still most time consuming tasks belong to compilation and package
+Still most time-consuming tasks belong to compilation and package
 installation bucket.

 # Summary